Orlando Florida, USA Travel Guide

 English is the primary language.
 Spanish is widely spoken, notably in service industries and some neighborhoods, reflecting the large Hispanic population.

-You find effective communication quite easy in Orlando's main tourist zones given the diverse the team and international visitor base.
+You find effective communication quite easy in Orlando's main tourist zones in light of the diverse the team and international visitor base.
 A friendly approach opens doors.

-Operating hours for businesses vary across Orlando, with peak tourist seasons influencing park and restaurant schedules.
+Operating hours for businesses vary across Orlando, with the highest tourist seasons influencing park and restaurant schedules.

 Hours vary by season and day (usually 9/10 AM - 9/10 PM or later).
 Splash parks feature shorter, seasonal hours.
 Always verify park calendars.